 It was mayhem.

-Cut Down on Flock Size
+1. Cut Down on Flock Size or Move to a Bigger Lot

-Many people who struggle with their chickens devouring all the vegetation in their yard are having problems because they just have too many chickens for their space.
+Many people who struggle with their free-range chickens devouring all the vegetation in their yard are having problems because they just have too many chickens for their space.
 The more chickens you have, the more they eat and the more they destroy.

 If your yard turned into a mud pit and your plants were all eaten down to stumps, consider cutting down the size of your flock before making any other changes.
-Urban flocks should be limited to five or less birds, larger lots can hold bigger flocks.
+I hate to say it, but having fewer chickens is often the best way to protect your gardens.

-Protect Individual Plants
+2. Protect Individual Plants

 We found that placing rocks on top of the soil around the plants prevented the chickens from destroying them.
 You can even place them in an artful arrangement to add some beauty to the functionality.

-Tall plants such as potted trees might fare well with just the rocks to protect the soil.
-Smaller plants like herbs may need added protection.
-Wrapping a length of chicken wire or hardware cloth around the pot and using stakes to secure it down will keep the chickens out.
 Alternately, you can insert thin dowels or sticks into the soil on the perimeter of the pot, much like a fence, and wrap string or twine around the barrier to keep the birds from hopping into the pot and eating the plants.
-Using Colored twine can add a hint of beauty to this chicken blockade.
+Using colored twine can add a hint of beauty to this chicken blockade.

-Supervise Free-Range Time
+3. Supervise Free-Range Time

 If you have the time, supervising free-range time will keep chickens out of the garden.
 If the birds are only let out for an hour or two, it may be feasible to sit and watch them while they roam.
 The added bonus here is endless entertainment for you!